teaghan/sky_embeddings/README.md

 This repository hosts code and methodologies for applying Masked Autoencoders (MAEs) to astronomical images, focusing on producing high-quality embeddings that capture the rich, underlying structures of the universe.

-### Using Masked Autoencoders
+### Related Work on Masked Image Modelling

-We employ the [MAE architecture developed by Facebook AI](https://github.com/facebookresearch/mae) as our primary machine learning framework.
+We combined the [MAE code developed by Facebook AI](https://github.com/facebookresearch/mae) and the [SimMIM Framework for Masked Image Modeling](https://github.com/microsoft/SimMIM) as our primary machine learning framework.
 This allows us to create meaningful embeddings from partial observations of the sky.

 ### Dependencies